arburty/dotfiles-and-scripts/helpful_commands.md

-# Commands that helped me do something I may want again.
+# Commands That Helped Me Do Something I May Want Again.

+## Find command
 `find / -name burtar* 2> >(grep -v 'Permission denied' >&2) #HELPFUL` : This command found all files burtar\* starting in the root directory and taking out every instance of 'Permission denied".
 There were a lot.